 The application will firstly be referred to internal departments such as Engineering, Parks, Building and Environmental Health and may be referred to other government agencies and/or other relevant third parties for comments and advice.
 Conditions resulting from the referral process may be included in a planning approval.

-Following community consultation, the Planning Officer will prepare a determination for the application, which will either be an approval, with or without conditions, or a refusal with reasons, that will be checked by a Senior Officer or the Coordinator and then sent out to the applicant.
+Following community consultation, the Planning Officer will finalise their assessment and prepare a determination for the application, which will either be an approval, with or without conditions, or a refusal with reasons, that will be checked by a Senior Officer or the Coordinator.

 If the Town’s Urban Planning team do not have the required delegation to determine the application then the application will be referred to an Ordinary Council Meeting for determination.
 This will require a report to be written to Council by the Planning Officer with a recommendation for the application.
 The Council will either resolve to approve with or without conditions, refuse with reasons or defer the application to another meeting if further information is required.